s-mcdonald/json/README.md

 ### Serialization

 #### Quick usage
-The fasted way to serialize your class into Json is to use the JsonProperty attribute.
+The fastest way to serialize a class into JSON is by using the `JsonProperty` attribute.
 ```php
 class User
 {